about marty

 Inspired by life’s events, ETERNITY was written after my first brain surgery and recorded at AIRLOCK STUDIOS during radiation and chemotherapy.
 The songs started coming to me in my dreams in July-August 2021.
 For all the time I was working in corporate/government, I figured I had done as much as I would ever do with my song-writing hobby.
 My youngest daughter Hazel, who was born in Canberra, had hardly ever heard me play guitar until 2021 when I picked it up again.
 I sent her a demo of one of my songs, recorded on my mobile phone, and she wrote back: “OMG dad that’s beautiful.
 WTF”.
 Best feedback I’ve ever had!

 I was on chemo all year in 2022, as well as trying to recover from radiation which frankly was brutal.
-I am writing this now in 2024, and I feel like I am still recovering, but finally slowly making progress back to playing guitar and stepping out occasionally to perform.
-By 2025 I hope to be back at Lennox Head where I estalished myself well with my first album, and to begin playing the folk clubs and listening audiences with my first and second albums, and releasing a third album which is already half done.
+Im not sure if we ever “recover” from cancer.
+It seems more like a huge disruption from which we change and adjust, and hopefully get to live on in a new way.
+I am slowly making progress back to playing guitar and stepping out occasionally to perform.
+Im back at Lennox Head now playing the local folk clubs and listening audiences with my first and second albums, and waiting for the last few songs for my third album.

 Pic: Mulgumpin circa 2017